Quantum phases, Supersolids and quantum phase transitions of interacting bosons in frustrated lattices: Solid and supersolid near on a triangular Lattice

-It is important to observe that as shown in the vortex field Fig.\ref{figvortex}, the vortex fields vanish both at the centers of the red loop and the green loop, therefore, both the kinetic energy and the current emanating from the centers vanish.
-This fact indicates that there are local SF ( or VBS order ) around the these two dual lattice points as shown by the red and green triangles in Fig.\ref{figcurrent}.
-It is interesting to compare this with the known fact that interacting bosons in a kagome lattice at $ f=1/2 $ \cite{five,ka1} are always in a SF state due to the localization of the vortices ( a flat vortex band ).
+As shown in the vortex field Fig.\ref{figvortex}, one can see that the vortex fields vanish both at the centers of the red loop and the green loop.
+So the vortex density vanish at these centers.
+Furthermore, both the kinetic energy and the current emanating from the centers vanish.
+This fact indicates that there are local SF ( or equivalently local VBS order ) around the these two dual lattice points as shown by the red and green triangles in Fig.\ref{figcurrent}.
+It is interesting to compare this with the known fact that interacting bosons in a kagome lattice at $ f=1/2 $ \cite{five,ka1} are always in a SF state due to the localization of the vortices ( a flat vortex band )\cite{subir}.
 The difference is that here there is only a local SF around the the centers of the red loop and the green loop, while there is a global SF across the whole lattice in the latter case.
-However, the vortex field is non-vanishing at the black point, so only the current vanishes, but the kinetic energy as shown in Fig.\ref{figreal} does not vanish, it shows there are local CDW around the dual lattice point as shown by black dots in the Fig.\ref{figcurrent}.
-So this state has both VBS and CDW which can be called CDW-VB state, it is a mixed state unique to a frustrated lattice.
+However, the vortex field at the dual lattice points surrounded by the three black circles in the Fig.7 is non-vanishing, so only the current emanating from the dual lattice point vanishes, but the kinetic energy does not vanish as shown in Fig.\ref{figreal}.
+This fact indicates that there are local CDW around the dual lattice point as shown by the black circles in the Fig.\ref{figcurrent}.
+So this state has both VBS and CDW which can be dubbed as CDW-VB state, it is a hybrid state unique to a frustrated lattice.

+It is interesting to compare the vortex motions in the dual lattice with those of the bosons in the direct lattice in the Fig.\ref{figcurrent}: the vortex motion can have both kinetic energies and the currents, however the boson motion has only kinetic energies, but vanishing currents due to the time reversal symmetry of the original EBHM Eqn.\ref{boson}.
+This should not be too surprising, because the vortex-charge duality is not self-dual anyway.